Lesson 3 - Approaches to working with relational databases in .NET

 The object-oriented world and the world of relational databases (the relational world) are very different.
 These are 2 different philosophies that I dare say here are incompatible.

 Relational databases are a proven way to work with data.
-Although there are also fully object-oriented databases, it isn't worthwhile for companies to invest money in them and therefore they haven't yet enforced.
-After the revolution in programming and the arrival of objects, of course, there was a problem with storing data, because relational databases don't work object-oriented and cannot store objects.
+Although there are also fully object-oriented databases, it isn't worthwhile for companies to invest money in them and therefore they haven't been adopted yet.
+After the revolution in programming and the arrival of objects, of course, there was a problem with storing data, because relational databases cannot store objects.
 There are several ways to deal with this.

 1. Non-object-oriented programming